atlassian/data-center-helm-charts/docs/docs/operations/TROUBLESHOOTING.md

 ### Get application pod details

-For more details follow the [Kubernetes official guide](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/).
+For more details follow the [official guide for debugging](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/).

 Get the list of pods and their states: